Skip to content

 MLA style: J.J.
 Thomson – Facts.
 NobelPrize.org.
 Nobel Prize Outreach AB 2024.
 Wed.
 5 Jun 2024. https://www.nobelprize.org/prizes/physics/1906/thomson/facts/

-NOBEL LECTURE: Carriers of Negative Electricity by J. J. Thomson.
+NOBEL LECTURE: Carriers of Negative Electricity by Thomson.

 (3).
 DIALOGUES between Bohr and Heisenberg about correspondence and uncertainty principles.

-This is a hypothetical dialogue between the two laureates that could occurred if we select and quote some paragraphs from Bohr´s Lecture presented in 1922 and from Heisenberg´s Lecture presented in 1932.
+This is a hypothetical dialogue between the two laureates that has been prepared by selecting and then quoting some paragraphs from Bohr´s Lecture presented in 1922 and from Heisenberg´s Lecture presented in 1932 (Figure 9.4)

 • Bohr´s Lecture The Structure of the Atom contains the section called The correspondence principle.